LLaMA-Adapter: Efficient Fine-tuning of Language Models with Zero-init Attention: LLaMA-Adapter

 \subsection{Learnable Adaption Prompts}

-Given 52K instruction-output data~\cite{selfinstruct} and a pre-trained LLaMA~\cite{touvron2023llama} with an $N$-layer transformer, we adopt a set of learnable adaption prompts for instruction-following fine-tuning.
-We denote the prompts for $L$ transformer layers as $\{P_l\}_{l=1}^{L}$, where $P_l \in \mathbb{R}^{K\times C}$ with $K$ denoting the prompt length for each layer, and $C$ equaling the feature dimension of LLaMA's transformer.
-Note that we insert the prompts into the topmost $L$ layers of the transformer ($L\leq N$).
-This can better tune the language representations with higher-level semantics.
+Given a pre-trained LLaMA with an $N$-layer transformer, we first insert a set of learnable adaption prompts into its topmost $L$ layers ($L\leq N$).
+We denote the prompts as $\{P_l\}_{l=1}^{L}$, where $P_l \in \mathbb{R}^{K\times C}$ with $K$ denoting the prompt length for each layer, and $C$ equaling the feature dimension of LLaMA's transformer.
+The prompting at last $L$ layers can better tune the language representations with higher-level semantics.

 Taking the $l$-th inserted layer as an example ($l\leq L$), we denote the $M$-length word tokens as $T_l \in \mathbb{R}^{M\times C}$, which represent the input instruction and the already generated response.
-The learnable adaption prompt is concatenated with $T_l$ along the token dimension as prefix, formulated as
+The learnable adaption prompt is concatenated with $T_l$ along the token dimension as prefixes, formulated as

-In this way, the instruction knowledge learned within $P_l$, can effectively guide $T_l$ to generate the subsequent contextual response via attention layers in the transformer block.
+In this way, the instruction knowledge learned within $P_l$, can effectively guide $T_l$ to generate the subsequent contextual response via our zero-initialized attention layers in the transformer block.